Running In The Heat & Heat Related Injury

 - Lyme DiseaseGSSI Saftey In Hydration

 About Dr. Pribut: Dr. Pribut is a member of the Advisory Board of Runner's World magazine.
+He has run in races from 200 meters to the marathon.
 He is a past president of the American Academy of Podiatric Sports Medicine (AAPSM).
 He served as chair of the AAPSM Athletic Shoe Committee for 5 years and has served on the Education Committee, the Research Committee, the Public Relations Committee and the Annual Meeting Committee.
-He is a co-Editor of the current AAPSM Student's Manual.
+He is co-Editor of the AAPSM Student's Manual.
 Dr. Pribut is a past president of the District of Columbia Podiatric Medical Association, serving in that post for 4 years.
-Dr. Pribut currently is a member of the American Podiatric Medical Association's Clinical Practice Advisory Committee.
+Dr. Pribut served on the American Podiatric Medical Association's Clinical Practice Advisory Committee and Internet Committee.
 Dr. Pribut is a Clinical Assistant Professor of Surgery at the George Washington University Medical Center.

 Content on this site is not meant to replace or substitute for a visit to a physician.
 It is only to be used as a supplement to your visit.